microsoft/aed-content-nasa-su20/LaunchProject/1-IntroductionToRocketLaunches/1-Introduction.md

 With so many potential factors at play, NASA has to take into account many different data sources to get the most accurate picture of what the rocket will have to endure on it's 100 kilometer (62 mile) journey into space.

+## Learning Objectives

+In this module, you will begin to discover:

+- The challenges weather can pose on rocket launches
+- The data science lifecycle
+- How machine learning works
+- What role ethics plays in machine learning

+## Prerequisites

+- A Windows, Mac, or Linux computer
+- Some Python skills